CityOfZion/neo-tools/README.md

 ## neotools APIs

 For now there is no official API but features are still available. neotools has been designed to make the modules reusable, generally with the CLI versions demonstrating use on each feature of the model.
 To leverage any module for a specific language, simple enter the src folder for that language and locate the folder/folder.js file for the relevant feature.
-F.e., to use the Node.js config module require src/nodejs/config/config.js.
+For example, to use the Node.js config module require src/nodejs/config/config.js.

-## Wallet Configuration
+## Configuration

 The following section of src/nodejs/config/nodejs.config.json can be configured to use your wallet: